 Treating Bleeding Disorders

-If you have a low platelet count due to an immune condition called idiopathic thrombocytopenic purpura (ITP), our doctors will develop an individualized treatment plan that uses state-of-the-art treatments and is tailored to your specific condition.
+An immune condition called idiopathic thrombocytopenic purpura can cause a low platelet count.
+In that case, our doctors will develop an individualized treatment plan.
+We use state-of-the-art treatments and will tailor the plan to this specific condition.